itsmiris/Bachelor-Thesis-on-Image-Processing-and-Machine-Learning/README.md

 The third step was to feed this data, with the labels denoting the attractiveness' score of the images, in a machine learning algorithm, namely a Random Forest Regressor.

-After training the Regressor and testing it, i tried improving the results by updating the machine learning model, using bagging and random features techniques.
+After training the Regressor and testing it, i tried improving the results by updating the machine learning model, using bagging and random features techniques as well as GridSearch.

+For the improvement of the image's score i used CLAHE (Contrast Limited Adaptive Histogram Equalization) algorithm followed by a slight filtering.

 The final step was to design a Graphical User Interface so as the algorithm functionality can be tested.